asaade/ensamble.jl/README.md

 - GLPK
 - HiGHS

+## Alternatives

 There are other ways to achieve this.
 In R, for example, the package TestDesign seems to be a good solution that saves several steps and requires little programming.
-Other examples include eatATA, ATA, xxIRT, dexterMST, catR, mstR—all of them in R, perhaps the most popular language for this purpose.
+Other examples include eatATA, ATA, xxIRT, dexterMST, catR, mstR —all of them in R, perhaps the most popular language for this purpose.
 Some of these packages are designed for assembling adaptive tests.

 In Julia, Python, and SAS, there are interesting, though somewhat unpolished, solutions that require at least basic knowledge of the underlying programming languages.
 In a way, these can be considered experimental libraries.
 Major testing and assessment agencies typically develop their own in-house solutions.